clearwater/octopress/source/_posts/2012-01-23-what-is-gaugette.markdown

-[motor shield party pack](http://www.adafruit.com/products/171) from Adafruit, I started thinking it would be fun to have a couple of analog gauges mounted on the wall somewhere to show system health indication; maybe network bandwidth or web traffice?
+[motor shield party pack](http://www.adafruit.com/products/171) from Adafruit, I started thinking it would be fun to have a couple of analog gauges mounted on the wall somewhere to show system health indication; maybe network bandwidth or web traffic?
 Of course I've seen the very beautiful [TorrentMeter by Skytee](http://blog.skytee.com/2010/11/torrentmeter-a-steampunk-bandwidth-meter/) which just makes me weep, but I don't have a beautiful brass antique voltmeter to go that route.